 “It wasn’t easy to use or easy to maintain, and it was not very efficient,” Talbot said.
 “It was very frustrating.
 You needed to go to different places to search for documents or contacts, or search through millions of email.
 The whole office was sharing one calendar.
 I couldn’t just look at my calendar.
 If you were looking for someone’s contact information, you didn’t know if you were going to find it in the global list, or in assistant’s personal contact list.
 And, even if you did find what you were looking for, you didn’t know if it was the correct information or even the most up-to-date information,” he said, “and you certainly couldn’t tell the status of a case.”

-Those experiences “left a bad taste in our mouth,” Talbot said, explaining the firm was very cautious about trying another legal management system.
+Those experiences “left a bad taste in our mouth,” Talbot said, explaining the firm was very cautious about trying another case management software for law firms.
 However, experience with Legal Files at a previous employer and positive comments from a law firm already using Legal Files helped prompt Talbot to see “whether Legal Files would work for us, and how it would work.”

 Talbot said, “When I joined the firm a few years ago, I knew right away that we could be more efficient if we switched to Legal Files.
 But the firm had invested quite a lot of time and money in making the old system work.
 In time, I was able to convince the other partners that making the change would benefit everyone.
 We looked at other applications, but none seemed to be as user friendly as Legal Files.”